Signed Latent Factors for Spamming Activity Detection: CONCLUSIONS

 \section{CONCLUSIONS}

 Detecting online spamming activities has been extensively studied.
 In this work, we present a new thought to tackle this popular and intractable problem by introducing the signed latent factors mining into the spam detection area.
 To provide more potentials and possibilities, two signed latent factor mining models from two quite different perspectives (pointwise and pairwise) are proposed, which are both effective and perform well in coping with the long-standing challenges in combating spam.
 We comprehensively explore how to represent activities (links) using signed user and target latent factors, by proposing and evaluating five types of application operators.
 In order to improve the generality, we design the unified network form to represent different kinds of contaminated relational data on various Web platforms.
 By performing experiments on two disparate datasets, the respectable usability and generality for spam detection of LFM models are validated.
 Besides, we believe that the LFM thought can also be extended to other spam detection tasks, \textit{e.g.}, fraud view problem in online video platforms (user-video network) \cite{shah2017flock} and deceptive review detection in online shopping sites (user-product matrix) \cite{jindal2008opinion}.
-In the future, we will evaluate our models on the other tricky spam detection tasks.
+In the future, we will evaluate our models on other tricky spam detection tasks and explore the interpretability within the context of latent factors based detection approach.